nmccrea/sobot-rimulator/README.md

   - `ControlState.SLIDE_LEFT`
   - `ControlState.SLIDE_RIGHT`

 Once per control loop iteration, the `SupervisorStateMachine` updates itself.
-It first checks if certain conditions are met (e.g, sensors indicate that an obstacle is very close).
+It first checks if certain conditions are met (e.g., sensors indicate that an obstacle is very close).
 Depending on the set of conditions that are met, the state machine may then transition the control state to a new state.
 A state transition will usually include changing the active controller used by the `Supervisor`.

 ### Supervisor-Controller Interface